How to make a starter

 This liquid is often called ‘hooch’ and by stirring it in you help build the flavour if your starter.

-If you starter becomes a thin liquid at any time, feed it flour only and thicken it up then manage the thickness as you continue making it, it’s just responding to your environment.
+If you starter becomes a thin liquid at any time, feed it flour only and thicken it up then manage the thickness as you continue making it, it is just responding to your environment.
 It may be that you need to feed it more flour than water for a few days.

 Moving on…

 From this point you no longer need to keep discarding and feeding, when you’re going to use it, feed it to use.
-Always keep a base amount of around 100-150g and always feed the whole starter each time you want to use it, that way you build its strength with every use.
+Always keep a base amount of around 50-100g and always feed the whole starter each time you want to use it, that way you build its strength with every use.

 Note: you may have read about or used the ‘float test’ to test if your starter is ready.
 This is not a reliable test and I do not use it.